General Order No. 3

-General Order No. 3 was an American legal decree issued in 1865 enforcing the Emancipation Proclamation to the residents of the U.S. state of Texas and freeing all remaining slaves in the state.
-The general order was issued by Union General Gordon Granger on June 19, 1865, upon arriving at Galveston, Texas, at the end of the American Civil War and two and a half years after the original issuance of the Emancipation Proclamation.
+General Order No. 3 was an American legal decree issued in 1865 enforcing the Emancipation Proclamation to the residents of the U.S. state of Texas and freeing all remaining enslaved people in the state.
+The general order was issued by Union general Gordon Granger on June 19, 1865, upon arriving at Galveston, Texas, at the end of the American Civil War and two and a half years after the original issuance of the Emancipation Proclamation.
 The order, and Granger's enforcement of it, is the central event commemorated by the holiday of Juneteenth, which originally celebrated the end of slavery in Texas.

 The order was not read aloud by the Union Army, but it was posted around town, and communicated to most African Americans by slavemasters.
 News of the Emancipation Proclamation had reached Texas and been covered in Texas newspapers, but due to the lack of Union military presence, it had not been enforced.

 Physical document

 Official record

 While several contemporary printed versions of the order have long been known, the original handwritten official record was digitized and publicized by the National Archives and Records Administration on June 18, 2020.
 The document is physically located in the National Archives Building in Washington, D.C., and is maintained by the Textual Records Division.
-The text was recorded by the Assistant Adjutant General, Major F. W. Emery in a bound record book of general orders issued by the Army.
+The text was recorded by the Assistant Adjutant General, Major Frederick W. Emery in a bound record book of general orders issued by the Army.
 It is cataloged as part of the National Archives' collection "Record Group 393: Records of U.S. Army Continental Commands".